 A land steeped in legends and mythology, Nepal is home to many Hindu and Buddhist pilgrimage sites.
 The Himalayas is considered the abode of the gods.
-As the Hindu scripture Skanda Purana cites, “In a hundred ages of the gods, I could not tell thee of the glories of the Himalaya.
+As the Hindu scripture Skanda Purana cites: “In a hundred ages of the gods, I could not tell thee of the glories of the Himalaya.
 As the dew is dried up by the morning sun, so are the sins of mankind by the sights of the Himalaya.”

-The temple of Muktinath, situated in the trans-Himalayan district of Mustang and dedicated to Lord Vishnu and Avalokiteshwar, is a site equally venerated by the Hindus and Buddhists alike.
+The temple of Muktinath, situated in the trans-Himalayan district of Mustang and dedicated to Lord Vishnu and Avalokiteshwar, is a site equally venerated by Hindus and Buddhists alike.
 There are also several monasteries and caves where Guru Rinpoche or Padmasambhava, is believed to have meditated.

 Similarly, Gosainkunda in Langtang, a holy lake in the lap of the Himalayas at an altitude of 4,380 m, is dedicated to Lord Shiva.
 It is also an important place for shamans.
 There are also Bonpo shrines in Lupra, north of Jomsom in Mustang, and Shey Monastery in Dolpo.
 These pilgrimage sites are visited by a large number of pilgrims during certain festivals.